belastingdienst/opr-paas/docs/user-guide/basic-usage.md

   managedByPaas: trd-prt
 ```

-Minimal PAAS, self-managed using ArgoCD
+Minimal Paas, self-managed using ArgoCD
 ---------------------------------------

-Example PAAS definition, using its own ArgoCD:
+Example Paas definition, using its own ArgoCD:

 ```yaml
 ---